Value-Based Goal Setting: The Values-First Framework

 How Value-Based Goal Setting Changes Achievement

-When you build a personal values framework first, you establish an internal compass that guides your decisions even during challenging times.
-This approach works differently than traditional goal setting because it starts with who you are, not just what you want to accomplish.
+When you build a personal values framework first, you establish an internal compass that guides decisions even during challenging times.
+This approach starts with who you are, not just what you want to accomplish.
+The Values-First Framework treats values as the upstream filter for every goal that follows.

-I’ve noticed this pattern with many clients who chase achievements that look impressive but leave them feeling empty.
+I have noticed a recurring pattern in coaching conversations: people chase achievements that look impressive but leave them feeling empty.
 Managers pursue promotions that bring stress without satisfaction.
 Creative professionals take on projects for money alone, then wonder why they feel drained.
 Parents build careers that conflict with their family priorities.
-Aligning your goals with your values leads to long-term fulfillment, as it fosters a deeper connection to your purpose and creates meaning beyond just achieving outcomes.
+Aligning your goals with your values changes the math.

 True success requires goals that reflect your authentic self.
-A sense of purpose shapes our lives, influences our well-being, and helps us build resilience by giving our actions meaning.
-Let’s explore how to create this alignment and build achievements that feel genuinely rewarding.
+A sense of purpose shapes well-being and helps build resilience by giving your actions meaning [3].
+Let us explore how to create this alignment and build achievements that feel genuinely rewarding.

 What You Will Learn

-- How to translate values into concrete objectives as part of a structured goal setting process
+- How to translate values into concrete objectives using the Values-First Framework

-- Using the SMARTER goal framework for actionable plans
+- How to use the SMARTER goal framework for actionable plans

 - Strategies to resolve conflicts between competing goals